-- HTML is a mark-up language for describing, structuring and presenting contents such as text, pictures, video, hyperlinks, etc. - Developed by W3C, current version 5.2 (2017, Living Standard) - In former times mainly used to deliver and present static contents of service providers (news providers, enterprises, government, personal websites, etc.) - •••
+- HTML is a mark-up language for describing, structuring and presenting contents such as text, pictures, video, hyperlinks, etc. - Originally developed by W3C, moved to a continuously updated and improved Living Standard maintained by the WHATWG in collaboration with W3C in 2019. - In former times mainly used to deliver and present static contents of service providers (news providers, enterprises, government, personal websites, etc.)